rapidsai/cudf/docs/dask_cudf/source/best_practices.rst

 Use Dask-CUDA
 ~~~~~~~~~~~~~

-In order to execute a Dask workflow on multiple GPUs, a Dask cluster must
+To execute a Dask workflow on multiple GPUs, a Dask cluster must
 be deployed with `Dask-CUDA <https://docs.rapids.ai/api/dask-cuda/stable/>`__
 and `Dask.distributed <https://distributed.dask.org/en/stable/>`__.